jorgecarleitao/arrow2/guide/src/high_level.md

 # }
 ```

-Note how we have not specified the the inner type explicitely in the signature `ListArray<i32>`.
+Note how we have not specified the inner type explicitly in the signature `ListArray<i32>`.
 Instead, `ListArray` has an inner `Array` representing all its values (available via `.values()`).

 ### Downcast and `as_any`